PSLeon24/CEM_Community/README.md

 - 2023/10/31: We have wrote usecase diagram after we collect requirements, extracted components and decided categories.
 - 2023/11/07: We shared our UI/UX feedback and drew a ER-Diagram.
 We plan to implement the frontend based on the UI design document.
 - 2023/11/19: We developed back-end using express.
 And We designed database schema again. implement progress: 60% - <a href="https://cool-mantis-03f.notion.site/11-19-db7277d68b3946b7a1f4d23f4e4266a5?pvs=4">Read More</a>
+- 2023/11/25: We developed back-end section(read board, comments in a board, likes in a board).

 ## Work records for each members
 #### Yeong-Min Ko